 If a transformer winding happens to be shorted, the primary inductance will collapse leading the current to ramp up in a very abrupt manner.
-The $V{ILIM}$ comparator (current limitation threshold) will trip to open the MOSFET and eventually stop the current rise.
-However, because of the abnormally steep slope of the current, internal propagation delays and the MOSFET turn-off time will make possible the current rise up to 50% or more of the nominal maximum value set by $V{ILIM}$ .
+The $V{\rm ILIM}$ comparator (current limitation threshold) will trip to open the MOSFET and eventually stop the current rise.
+However, because of the abnormally steep slope of the current, internal propagation delays and the MOSFET turn-off time will make possible the current rise up to 50% or more of the nominal maximum value set by V{ILIM} .
 As illustrated in Figure 65, the circuit uses this current overshoot to detect a winding short circuit.
 The leading edge blanking (LEB) time for short circuit protection (LEB2) is significantly faster than the LEB time for cycle-by-cycle protection (LEB1).
-Practically, if four consecutive switching periods lead the CS pin voltage to exceed ( $V{CS(stop)}$ =150% \ $V{ILIM}$ ), the NCL30188B enters the auto-recovery mode (4-s interruption of operation between the active bursts) while the NCL30188A latches off the LED driver until it is reset.
-Similarly, this function can also protect the power supply if the output diode is shorted or if the transformer simply saturates.
+Practically, if four consecutive switching periods lead the CS pin voltage to exceed ($V{CS(stop)}$ =150% V{ILIM}), the controller enters auto-recovery mode in version B (4-s operation interruption between active bursts) and latches off in version A. Similarly, this function can also protect the power supply if the output diode is shorted or if the transformer simply saturates.